bcorriveau/memblock/README.md

 -  small blocks :  16,  32,  48,   64,   80,   96,  112,  128
 -  big blocks   : 256, 512, 768, 1024, 1280, 1536, 1792, 2048

+Each memory space is managed by a block map where each block is represented by 4 bits.

 ## API Reference
 ```
 #include <mblib.h>